TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-editable-data.md

 }
 ```

-The spreadsheet values are stored as a simple map from cell name to cell content.
+The spreadsheet values are stored as a map from cell name to cell content.
 I keep track of the current extent of the data separately so that I don't have to search through the whole thing to work out how big it is.
 I use a `Record` rather than a `Map` as records support spread syntax, making it easy to implement `setCellValueAndFormat` in an immutable way.

 ```ts
 setCellValueAndFormat(row: number, column: number, value: CellValue, format: string | undefined): boolean {